filterpaper/qmk_userspace/animation_frames/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# Bongocat images
+# Cat images

-Images used to generate differential bongo cat array content.
+Images used to generate differential bongocat array content.
 PNG files are inverted with transparent background.
 The `png_to_short_arr.py` is a python3 script written by @Dake to generate a base image followed by differential data for rendering the animation using only pixel differences.